Fred Cleary: Contributions to London's parks and gardens

-Cleary was a member of the Court of Common Council from 1959 to 1984 and was for three decades also Chairman of The Corporation of the City of London's Trees Gardens and Open Spaces Committee and the Metropolitan Public Gardens Association.
-In these roles, he was instrumental in creating green and restful spaces in the city, often on the site of bomb-damaged sites.
-Over 150 gardens within The City of London were transformed and maintained during his leadership, creating natural beauty out of war-torn scars and neglected spaces.
-Examples of 'scars of yesterday being turned into the gardens of today' are illustrated in Fred's books Beauty and the Borough and The Flowering City.
+Cleary was a member of the Court of Common Council from 1959 to 1984 and was for three decades also Chairman of The Corporation of the City of London's Trees, Gardens, and Open Spaces Committee and the Metropolitan Public Gardens Association.
+In these roles, he participated in creating green spaces in the city, frequently on bomb-damaged sites.
+Over 150 gardens within the City of London were established, refurbished, and maintained during his tenure, redeveloping derelict and war-damaged areas into public gardens.
+Examples of 'scars of yesterday being turned into the gardens of today' are illustrated in Cleary's books Beauty and the Borough and The Flowering City.

 In 1982, to mark their centenary, the Metropolitan Public Gardens Association funded the laying out of Cleary Garden, EC4, Huggin Hill.

 Life in East Kent

-Since his boyhood days, Cleary had visited the Kent Coast, his father having served in Dover during the First World War.
-St. Margaret's Bay had been a regular fixture during school holidays and made a great impression on the young Fred, to the extent that by the late 1940s he and his wife Norah became resident here.
-It was perhaps inevitable that Cleary would leave his mark locally, stepping in to acquire and preserve local land and buildings including Crabble Corn Mill near Dover and The Landmark Centre in Deal.
-Fred's most significant legacy in Kent was in establishing the foundations of The Bay Trust (The St Margaret's Bay Trust) in 1969, a charity committed to 'preserving the natural environment in the proximity of St. Margaret's Bay and undertaking related environmental education initiatives'.
+As a child, Cleary regularly visited the Kent Coast; his father having served in Dover during the First World War.
+In the late 1940s, Cleary and his wife Norah, became residents of St. Margaret's Bay.
+Cleary established and preserved several local sites, including Crabble Corn Mill near Dover and The Landmark Centre in Deal.
+Cleary established The Bay Trust (The St Margaret's Bay Trust) in 1969, a charity focused on environmental preservation education in the St. Margaret's Bay area.
 The Bay Trust continues this work to the present day.
-In 1975 Cleary purchased and refurbished (through the Cleary Foundation) an old rectory building ('Ripple Down House') in Ringwould.
-The site became an environmental education centre for children known as Rippledown now run and managed by The Bay Trust.
+In 1975, Cleary purchased and refurbished (through the Cleary Foundation) an old rectory building ('Ripple Down House') in Ringwould.
+The site became an environmental education centre for children known as Rippledown, now run and managed by The Bay Trust.
 The Bay Museum (later St Margaret's Museum) was opened in August 1989, where much of the collection of local maritime artefacts were collected by Cleary during his life.

 Awards

 Cleary was awarded an MBE (1951) and CBE (1979) in acknowledgement of his environmental and philanthropic activities.
-In 1976 Cleary was made an honorary fellow of Magdalene College, Cambridge where he funded the restoration of the Pepys Library and the Cleary Research Fellowship award (which remains available to Land Economy students studying at the college).

-In 1981 he was awarded the Veitch Memorial Medal by the Royal Horticultural Society in recognition of his services to Gardening in the City of London and elsewhere.
+In 1976, Cleary was made an honorary fellow of Magdalene College, Cambridge where he funded the restoration of the Pepys Library and the Cleary Research Fellowship award (which remains available to Land Economy students studying at the college).
+In 1981, he was awarded the Veitch Memorial Medal by the Royal Horticultural Society in recognition of his services to Gardening in the City of London and elsewhere.